droidthings/IntrusionDetection/Documentation/Node-RED.md

 Node-RED console also provides an option to import/export the flows in JSON format so that it can be shared with everyone else in the development team.
 Click on the _hamburger_ icon on the top right corner and you can see the options to export/import the flow.

-The current flow can be found  [here](./Code/Node-RED-flows/flows.json)
+The current flow can be found [flows].

 ## Node pallette